gabetax/gabetax.github.io/_posts/2014-04-14-write-a-better-etl-data-importer.md

 Fundamentally, there's a lot to like about the above code.
 It's all implemented in the same layer and language, which makes it easy to reason about, easy to test, checks the data against your existing validations, and feels elegant.
 Unfortunately, there's an enormous amount of overhead with building and saving records one at a time through ActiveRecord.

 Databases are made for speed.
 When importing large CSVs, move as much heavy lifting into the database layer as possible.
 In Postgres, use [`COPY`](http://www.postgresql.org/docs/9.3/static/sql-copy.html).
 In MySQL, use [`LOAD DATA`](http://dev.mysql.com/doc/refman/5.1/en/load-data.html)).
-I've reduced a importer's processing time from 15 minutes down to 3 seconds moving the processing from ActiveRecord directly into the database.
+I've reduced an importer's processing time from 15 minutes down to 3 seconds moving the processing from ActiveRecord directly into the database.

 You may need to make some sacrifices in exchange for this performance boon.
 Data transformations between the CSV and the database now need to happen in SQL.
 You can achieve this by first importing to a separate [TEMPORARY](http://www.postgresql.org/docs/9.3/static/sql-createtable.html#AEN72686) table and transforming and loading via an `INSERT ...
 SELECT` statement.
 Obviously, you won't have application-layer tools available for doing this.
 We had to write [attr_encrypted_pgcrypto](https://github.com/gabetax/attr_encrypted_pgcrypto) because Postgres couldn't access [attr_encrypted](https://github.com/attr-encrypted/attr_encrypted)'s ruby-based OpenSSL implementation.
 You'll also lose validations implemented in your model classes, and may have to duplicate that logic using [database constraints](http://www.postgresql.org/docs/9.3/static/ddl-constraints.html) if it's important.